mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Delta Compression

 Even with all the techniques so far, it still wasn't optimized enough.
-With four players I really wanted to get the cost per-player down under 256kbps, so the entire simulation could fit into 1mbps for the host player.
+With four players I really wanted to get the cost per-player down under 256kbps, so the entire simulation could fit into 1mbps for the host.

 I had once last trick remaining: __delta compression__.